respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/avs_guide.md

 ## AVS(Alexa Voice Service) Guide

-This guide will shows you how to build an AVS device based on the ReSpeaker Core V2.
+This guide will show you how to build an AVS device based on the ReSpeaker Core V2.

 ![AVS](https://user-images.githubusercontent.com/5130185/36649780-a0b1acc2-1ada-11e8-8145-9ad0de4e7f7f.png)

+Now we have two options to build such AVS device:

+- With open-sourced solution
+- With close-sourced solution

+The open-sourced solution utilizes the algorithms from webrtc, speex projects.
+It aims for the users/hackers who want to go deep into the algorithms, e.g. algorithms research.
+The close-sourced solution may give less control to users, but it already has powerful algorithms builtin, such as: noise suppression, beamforming, echo cancellation, auto gain control.

-### Prerequisites
+### 1. Prerequisites

 - Latest system, otherwise you'll be given some errors of missing software packages
 - Network has been configured
 - Serial console / SSH
+- Familiar with VNC operation

+### 2. Open-sourced Solution
-### Install AVS library (Python)
+#### 2.1 Install AVS Library (Python)

 ```
 respeaker@v2:~$ pip install avs